GoogleChrome/web.dev/src/site/content/en/blog/websocketstream/index.md

 What about the promised backpressure feature?
 As I wrote above, you get it "for free", no extra steps needed.
 If `process()` takes extra time, the next message will only be consumed once the pipeline is ready.
-Likewise for the `WritableStreamDefaultWriter.write()` step: it will only proceed if it is safe to do so.
+Likewise the `WritableStreamDefaultWriter.write()` step will only proceed if it is safe to do so.

 ### Advanced examples